 The project SCAPE (Shaping Climate Adaptive PlacEs) developed a technical tool that determines to what extent the concept of Landscape Led Design (LLD) can be standardised for water management solutions.

-The tool is based on the “climate proof” approach and focuses on the design parameters of a new LLD project.
+The tool (see excel at the bottom of this page) is based on the “climate proof” approach and focuses on the design parameters of a new LLD project.
 It takes the existing landscape as a starting point and assesses the impact of future climatic changes.

 Following parameters should be taken into consideration: